elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 ### Sigils

-Sigils start with `~` and are followed by a letter and one of the following pairs:
+Sigils start with `~` and are followed by an ASCII letter.
+If the letter is uppercase, more ASCII letters may follow.
+Afterwards there are sigil contents enclosed in one of the pairs of delimiters:

   * `(` and `)`
   * `{` and `}`